 We’re now on the final leg of the article.
 This final point that I am going to elucidate on is a very important one but often ignored by many organizations.
 It would be stupid to assume that compensation does not motivate employees.
 It is not the only motivator, however.
 When your employees go above and beyond the call of duty to do their best for the organization, it is only right that in turn you treat them with fairness and compensate them handsomely.
 Good performance management is one more way of ensuring that your employees are motivated enough to give their best.
 Compensation need not always be in terms of money.
 It can be an unexpected bonus, small gifts, a paid vacation etc.

-How can Engagedly help?
-We’ve got an entire section dedicated to rewards alone.
+Engagedly has an entire section dedicated to rewards alone.
 Moreover, the Engagedly application as a whole is gamified.
 You get points for communicating, for participating, for learning and so much more.